Contributed by: Doug Webb

 Due to the large size of their colonies, Formosan termites can cause more damage to a structure in a shorter period of time.
 Although they are a subterranean termite, some Formosan termites can start aerial colonies if the conditions are right.
 For instance, buildings with flat roofs collect rainwater and create the moisture-rich conditions Formosan termites need to thrive above ground level.

 Formosan termites can damage the structural integrity of a building in their relentless pursuit of cellulose.
 However, Formosan termites can also harm plants – which also contain cellulose.

 Formosan termite treatment

 Enlist the aid of a qualified Terminix termite control professional to confirm you're dealing with these pests and who can capably recommend the right Formosan termite treatment.

 When you schedule a free Terminix consultation, a trained professional will inspect your home to confirm the culprits at the root of your infestation.
 If Formosan termites are present, they'll recommend a multi-faceted treatment solution to help tame your termite problem.

 While it's always best to contact an expert termite control specialist if you suspect Formosan termites are at work on your home, there are a few preventive measures you can take to help keep these pests at bay:

 - Use wood that is pressure treated with preservatives.
 This wood is more resistant to attack by termites.

 - Address moisture issues in your home.
 Typical problems include leaks, plumbing, condensation and drainage issues.

-- Keep firewood, lumber and other wood debris away from the foundation of your home.
+- Eliminate any areas where wood touches soil in, on and around your home.
+Keep firewood, lumber and other wood debris away from the foundation of your home.

 - Schedule regular termite inspections for your home.